pavlusha5565/pavlusha5565/README.md

 ## Hi there!
 I'm frontend develloper

-I'm frontend develeper.
-Everyday i get to create expiriance with new technology, and tasks.
+I'm frontend developer.
+Everyday i get to create experience with new technology, and tasks.

 ## 🔭 I’m currently working on